njmittet/learning-kotlin/README.md

 infix fun Int.times(string: String) = string.repeat(this)
 println(2 times "Bye ")

-// The corresponsing operator function.
+// The corresponding operator function.
 Since the operator symbol for times() is * the function call can be changed to. operator fun Int.times(str: String) = str.repeat(this) println(2 * "Bye ")
 ```